 - Install the system hardware and software following Teradata-supplied installation documentation.
 Be sure to use the documentation that corresponds to the applicable hardware, software, and operating system versions.

-- Run the DIPACC script, provided on the software release media, to allow access logging.
+- Run the DIPACC script from Database Initialization Program (DIP) to allow access logging.
 See Setting Up the DBC.AccLogRule Macro.
 This script creates the AccLogRule macro in system user DBC, which allows you to enable access logging.Do not run the tpareset command until instructed, later in this procedure.